 Figure 4-1.
-Monthly average $PM{10}$ concentrations for the Landfill and Community sites and three regional monitoring sites for 2008-2015 (Note: Like the Landfill and Community sites, Burbank and Los Angeles sites report hourly concentrations, while the Santa Clarita site reports integrated 24-hr samples on filters on a one-in-six day schedule).
-Note, as of June 30, 2014, the Burbank site is no longer actively reporting $PM{10}$ data.
+Monthly average PM10 concentrations for the Landfill, Landfill North, and Community sites, and three regional monitoring sites for 2008-2016.
+(Notes: Like the Landfill and Community sites, Burbank and Los Angeles sites report hourly concentrations, while the Santa Clarita site reports integrated 24-hr samples on filters on a one-in-six day schedule.
+As of June 30, 2014, the Burbank site is no longer actively reporting PM10 data.)

 Figure 4-2.
-Wind roses of hourly data from the Landfill monitor for the months of June through September for 2010, 2011, 2012, 2013, 2014, and 2015.
-The wind roses show the dominance of onshore wind flows in the summer, coupled with relatively low hourly averaged wind speeds, and illustrate the shift to SSE winds in 2011-2015 compared to 2010.
+Wind roses of hourly data from the Landfill monitor for the months of June through September for 2008 to 2016.
+The wind roses show the dominance of onshore wind flows in the summer, coupled with relatively low hourly averaged wind speeds, and illustrate the shift to SSE winds since 2011 compared to 2009 and 2010.
+A greater proportion of higher wind speeds (greater than or equal to 5 mph) were measured in 2016 than in previous years.